 If your child attends one of our public school buildings, transportation is handled as part of the enrollment process, and transportation will automatically be generated.
 If your child attends a private school, the student must still be registered with the school district in order to be eligible for district transportation.
 If this form is not completed in a timely manner, we cannot guarantee that transportation will be scheduled in time for your child's anticipated school start date.
 Use this link to enroll in the Unionville-Chadds Ford School District: New Student Enrollment

 Non-Public School Students

 The Unionville-Chadds Ford School District provides transportation to non-public schools that are within 10 miles of the district boundary.
 In accordance with PA Act 372, transportation will not be provided for non-public school students unless the service is requested.
-Please use the form below to request transportation for your non-public school student: Non-Public/Charter School Student Request for Transportation
+Please use the form below to request transportation for your non-public school student.
+If this form is not completed in a timely manner, we cannot guarantee that transportation will be scheduled in time for your child's anticipated school start date.
+Non-Public/Charter School Student Request for Transportation

 Forms for Non-Public School Office Personnel: Non-Public/Charter School Information